Quick Facts About Delaware County:

 - The county is part of the 12th U.S. Congressional District, and portions of the county are located in Districts 67 and 68 for the Ohio House and in District 19 for the Ohio Senate.

-- Delaware County is comprised of two cities (Delaware and Powell) and portions of another three cities (Columbus, Dublin and Westerville); five villages (Ashley, Galena, Ostrander, Shawnee Hills and Sunbury); 18 townships (Berkshire, Berlin, Brown, Concord, Delaware, Genoa, Harlem, Kingston, Liberty, Marlboro, Orange, Oxford, Porter, Radnor, Scioto, Thompson, Trenton, Troy) and a portion of one township (Washington).
+- Delaware County is comprised of three cities (Delaware, Powell and Sunbury) and portions of another three cities (Columbus, Dublin and Westerville); four villages (Ashley, Galena, Ostrander, Shawnee Hills); 18 townships (Berkshire, Berlin, Brown, Concord, Delaware, Genoa, Harlem, Kingston, Liberty, Marlboro, Orange, Oxford, Porter, Radnor, Scioto, Thompson, Trenton, Troy) and a portion of one township (Washington).

 HISTORICAL POPULATION DATA

 |YEAR||POPULATION||CHANGE (%)||YEAR||POPULATION||CHANGE (%)||YEAR||POPULATION||CHANGE (%)|

 - Delaware County is home to these public school districts and is the most populous county for them: Big Walnut Local Schools, Buckeye Valley Local Schools, Delaware City Schools, Delaware Area Career Center, Olentangy Local Schools.

 - Delaware County has a presence in these public school districts, but is not the most populous county for them: Centerburg Local Schools, Dublin City Schools, Elgin Local Schools, Highland Local Schools, Johnstown-Monroe Local Schools, Northridge Local Schools, North Union Local Schools, and Westerville City Schools.

 - The county is home to two private/parochial schools: Delaware Christian School and St. Mary School.

 - The county is home to three institutions of higher education: Columbus State Community College (Delaware Campus), Methodist Theological School in Ohio, and Ohio Wesleyan University.